xiyanxiongnico/AMPGen/README.md

 1. **XGBoost-based AMP Classifier**:
    - **Dataset Preparation**: Sequences in the AMP dataset were filtered based on length, retaining those within the range of 5 to 65 aa, resulting in a total of 9,964 AMP-labeled peptide sequences as the positive dataset.
-   - **Feature Extraction**: Features were primarily derived from the PseKRAAC encoding method, QSOrder, and CKSAAP encoding parameters, resulting in 14 categories of 1,311 features.
+   - **Feature Extraction**: Features were primarily derived from the PseKRAAC encoding method and QSOrder encoding parameters, resulting in 14 categories of 1,311 features.
    - **Model Training**: The data was used to train an XGBoost model, with AMP sequences labeled as 1 and nonAMP sequences labeled as 0.
 Model tuning was conducted based on the F1 score and AUC index using 10-fold cross-validation (k-fold 10) to prevent overfitting.

 2. **LSTM Regression-based MIC Predictor**: